HMS Prometheus (1898): Service history

 Commander Frederick Hervey was appointed in command in August 1901 and commissioned the ship at Chatham 25 September 1901 to serve in the Channel Squadron.
 Commander Frederick Tudor was appointed in command in early 1902, when she had propeller trials at Portsmouth, and was in command when she took part in the fleet review held at Spithead on 16 August 1902 for the coronation of King Edward VII.
 She visited Souda Bay, Crete with other ships of the Channel squadron the following month.
 Later the same year she visited Tetouan with HMS Furious, and HMS Pactolus for a show of force against rebellious tribes in the areas around the town.
 Commander Morgan Singer was appointed in command on 3 January 1903, serving for a year.

+In late 1908, while serving on the Australia Station, Prometheus was dispatched to the New Hebrides to launch a punitive expedition, following the murder of three Australians from the former Annandale Colony on Espiritu Santo.
+The ship shelled several beachside villages and launched a raiding party against "a group of natives who were identified as the perpetrators", shooting dead an unknown number of casualties.
+The expedition was the subject of controversy in Australia following reports that women and children had been among those killed.

 Commander P.H.
 Warleigh was appointed to succeed Commander J.T.C.
 Glossop in command on 15 February 1910.
 The ship was recommissioned at Sydney on 9 December 1910.

-Promotheus was sold for scrap on 28 May 1914.
+Prometheus was sold for scrap on 28 May 1914.